-Academic Staff member If acting as an Administrator for a Social Media Account, see entry below.
+1 Academic Staff member If acting as an Administrator for a Social Media Account, see entry below.
 Otherwise, see sentence above: "Everyone who operates an NMIT social media account, or who uses their personal social media accounts at work, has responsibility to adhere to this policy".
-Engagement Manager Ensuring the enquiries team has the resources needed to uphold this policy.
-Enquiries team Ensuring requests for assistance and support made via public NMIT social media channels are followed up.
+Customer Success Manager Ensuring the customer success team has the resources needed to uphold this policy.
+Customer Success Team Ensuring requests for assistance and support made via public NMIT social media channels are followed up.
 Executive Director - Customer Experience and Excellence Champions NMIT's brand and how NMIT is represented in the community, both online and offline.
 Makes the final judgement call on whether content should be removed from any NMIT Social Media Account.
 Has a record of all Public NMIT Social Media Accounts, as advised by the Account Administrators.
-Marketing Services Manager Working with the social media team to roll out marketing ideas and campaigns through institutes' social media channels.
+Marketing Services Manager Working with the Marketing Services Team to roll out marketing ideas and campaigns through the institute's social media channels.
 Social Media Administrators Monitoring, managing and facilitating all aspects within a platform to transfer the maximise benefit to its members.
-Social Media Team Responsible for ensuring that NMIT uses social media safely, appropriately in market and in line with the institute's key strategic objectives.